Florida ethics panel OKs $5K deal with ex-candidate Gillum

-TALLAHASSEE, Fla. — The Florida Ethics Commission has accepted a settlement fining former Democratic gubernatorial candidate Andrew Gillum $5,000 for a trip he took to New York.
+TALLAHASSEE, Fla. — The Florida Ethics Commission on Friday accepted a settlement fining former Democratic gubernatorial candidate Andrew Gillum $5,000 for a trip he took to New York.

-News outlets report the panel also voted 5-2 Friday to drop four other charges against Gillum, including his acceptance of a ticket to the Broadway hit “Hamilton.”
+The panel also voted 5-2 to drop four other charges against Gillum, including his acceptance of a ticket to the Broadway hit “Hamilton,” news outlets reported.
 The fine involves a boat trip Gillum took around the Statue of Liberty that he failed to report as a gift.

-Gillum attorney Barry Richard says the former Tallahassee mayor took the trip with a longtime friend but did not realize then that he was a registered lobbyist.
-Richard says Gillum now understands he should have reported it.
+Gillum attorney Barry Richard said the former Tallahassee mayor took the trip with a longtime friend but did not realize then that he was a registered lobbyist.
+Gillum now understands he should have reported it, Richard said.

 Gillum narrowly lost last year’s governor’s race to Republican Ron DeSantis.